 Relevant Interests: , ulcerative colitis, irritable bowel syndrome (IBS)

 All Interests: Hepatitis, Ulcerative Colitis, Irritable Bowel Syndrome, Pancreatitis

-Dr. Shahid Shekhani is a physician who specializes in adult oncology, medical oncology, and hematology (blood disorders).
+Dr. Shahid Shekhani is a specialist in adult oncology, medical oncology, and hematology (blood disorders).
+He works in Janesville, WI and Geneva, WI.
 His clinical interests include hospice (end-of-life care), lung cancer, and colon cancer.
-Dr. Shekhani takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-After attending Sindh Medical College for medical school, he completed his residency training at Prince George's Hospital Center.
-Dr. Shekhani is affiliated with Mercy Health System.
+He is affiliated with Mercy Health System.
+After attending Sindh Medical College for medical school, Dr. Shekhani completed his residency training at Prince George's Hospital Center.
+He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Relevant Interests: , colon cancer

 All Interests: Colon Cancer, Blood Disorders, Lung Cancer, Hospice, Breast Cancer, Prostate Cancer